This chocolate caramel birthday cake is a chocolate layer cake with caramel filling and chocolate fudge frosting.

 This is actually my second attempt at a chocolate caramel layer cake and it held together MUCH better than the first.
-To make this version of the cake, I baked up three 8-inch chocolate cake layers (using another great recipe from Anna Olson’s Back to Baking—I highly recommend this book if you don’t have it!).
-I sandwiched caramel sauce that I cooked down to thicken (as suggested by my friend Selah of Sweet Nomélie—Thanks for the advice, Selah!), and a delicious fudge frosting (also from Anna Olson’s new book) between the layers.
+To make this version of the cake, I baked three 8-inch chocolate cake layers (using another great recipe from Anna Olson’s Back to Baking available on Amazon—I highly recommend this book if you don’t have it!).
+Take the time to prepare the cake pans before baking, by buttering the pans, lining the bottom with parchment, and dusting the sides with flour.
+This way your cakes will slide right out, without getting stuck to the pan.
+I sandwiched caramel sauce (that I cooked down to thicken it first), and a delicious fudge frosting (also from Anna Olson’s available on Amazon) between the layers.

 Chocolate caramel birthday cake

 For the cake layers:

 - 300 grams (2⅓ cups) all-purpose flour plus a little extra for dusting cake pans

 - 95 grams (1 cup) Cacao Barry extra brute cocoa powder

 - 2.5 mL (½ tsp) Diamond Crystal fine kosher salt

 - 170 grams (¾ cup) unsalted butter room temperature, plus a little extra melted butter for the pans

 - 436 grams (2 cups) light brown sugar